k2-fsa/sherpa/docs/source/python/streaming_asr/lstm/english/server.rst

 That's it!

-Now you can start the :ref:`lstm_client`, record your voice in real-time, and check the recognition results from the server.
+Now you can start the :ref:`lstm_client_english`, record your voice in real-time, and check the recognition results from the server.